zulip/zulip/docs/contributing/gsod-ideas.md

 ### Our history with Google Open Source Programs

-Zulip has been a GSoC mentoring organization since 2016, and we generally have 10-15 GSoC students each summer, depending on how many high-quality applications we receive.
+Zulip has been a GSoC mentoring organization since 2016, and we generally have 10-15 GSoC students each summer.
 We have some of the highest standards of any GSoC organization; successful applications generally have dozens of commits integrated into Zulip or other open source projects by the time we review their application.
-See [our contributing guide](../overview/contributing.html) for details on getting involved.
+See [our contributing guide](../overview/contributing.html) for details on getting involved with GSoC.

 Zulip participated in GSoC 2016 and mentored three successful students officially (plus 4 more who did their proposed projects unofficially).